Forensic Photography: Types and Applications

 Indian institutional anchors and special cases

-The institutional ecosystem you should be able to name for one-line answers: the CFSL Hyderabad photography unit (DFSS), the photography divisions in every state SFSL, the BPR&D forensic photography training programme (which runs scheduled short courses for state police), and the NFSU Gandhinagar courses on forensic imaging at undergraduate, post-graduate and certificate level.
+The core institutional ecosystem in India: the CFSL Hyderabad photography unit (DFSS), the photography divisions in every state SFSL, the BPR&D forensic photography training programme (which runs scheduled short courses for state police), and NFSU Gandhinagar courses on forensic imaging at undergraduate, postgraduate, and certificate level.
 The DFSS publishes the central SOPs that every SOCO follows; state SFSL kits standardise around those SOPs with locally adapted equipment lists.